Getting Approval

 As a System- or Network Admin or IT Security Manager you know that Security Awareness Training is a crucial part of ‘Defense-in-depth’ to keep your organization secure.
-Microsoft just reported that a whopping 45% of malware infections are caused by social engineering.
-But that same awareness has often not yet filtered up into top management, who simply do not know the dangers of (spear-) phishing yet.
+Microsoft recently reported that a whopping 45% of malware infections are caused by social engineering.
+But that same awareness has often not yet filtered up into top management, who simply do not know the urgent IT security problems of social engineering, spear phishing and ransomware attacks yet.

 So it can be a challenge to get the approval and receive the budget to run a security awareness program.
 Here are five helpful hints and tips to get that OK!